ThomasVon2021/blikvm-site/docs/en/reverse_proxy.md

 -----
 ## **BliKVM Configuration**

 BliKVM supports reverse proxying in the latest version.
-For older version, please update OS first:
+For older version, please [update software](./update.md) first.

-{!update.md!}

 By default, BliKVM redirects all requests from HTTP port `80` to HTTPS port `443` with self-signed certificate.
 For the simplest configuration, you can leave it as it is, and terminate